Jordan094/Black-Cats-Bulletin/README.md

 * BOOTSTRAP 5 which has enabled me to create my website in a responsive manner.
 My responsive Nav Bar.
 My sections which include my Hero Image and Footer are some examples of where Bootstrap is present on my website.

+* W3Schools for providing examples of code for further customisation of my site and quick help for HTML elements.

 * Fontawesome for providing me with icons which I have used ony my footer.

 * FCTables which allowed me to add live widgets on my Home Page and League Table section.